A 3 Day Kayak Circumnavigation of Saturna Island

 Murray & Nick approach the transition of Georgia Strait waters and the silty waters of the Fraser River that have crossed the straits

-The silty green water is from the outflow of the Fraser River on the mainland side of Georgia Strait
+An interesting transition zone – the silty grey-green water is from the outflow of the Fraser River on the mainland side of Georgia Strait

 Murray with Cabbage and Tumbo Islands in distance